Italy - Factors to watch on July 31

 Italian Industry Minister Carlo Calenda ruled out the idea of Rome responding to France's move on STX France by seeking to nationalise Telecom Italia: "One doesn't respond to nonsense with even bigger nonsense," he said at an event on Saturday.

-The list of possible CEO candidates drawn up by a headhunter include Fabio Gallia, CEO at state lender CDP, Mauro Moretti, former CEO of defense group Leonardo, TIM's deputy chairman Giuseppe Recchi, its former boss and current board director Franco Bernabe, former head of telecoms group Wind Tre Maximo Ibarra and Paolo Dal Pino, CEO of tyre group Prometeon, several papers said on Sunday.
+The list of possible CEO candidates drawn up by a headhunter includes Fabio Gallia, CEO of state lender CDP, Mauro Moretti, former CEO of defence group Leonardo, TIM's Deputy Chairman Giuseppe Recchi, the company's former boss and current board director Franco Bernabe, former head of telecoms group Wind Tre Maximo Ibarra and Paolo Dal Pino, CEO of tyre group Prometeon, several papers said on Sunday.

 Head of market regulator Consob, Giuseppe Vegas, said there could be a transparency issue around top shareholder Vivendi's management of Telecom Italia, according to an interview with La Stampa published on Sunday.
-Vegas points out that TIM's declaration that Vivendi was directing and coordinating its activities came only after the tax police carried out an inspection of TIM's offices at Consob's request, and wondered whether the same statement would have been made without that inspection.
+Vegas pointed out that TIM's declaration that Vivendi was directing and coordinating its activities came only after the tax police carried out an inspection of TIM's offices at Consob's request, and wondered whether the same statement would have been made without that inspection.

+Intesa Sanpaolo, UniCredit, Pirelli and Fenice said on Monday they would not take up the offer of China's CEFC to buy their stakes in Italian real estate company Prelios.

+The debt collector said on Monday it had signed servicing contracts within the context of UniCredit's FINO bad loan securitisation.

 Sebastian Vettel won a tense Hungarian Grand Prix on Sunday in a Ferrari one-two that stretched his Formula One championship lead over Mercedes rival Lewis Hamilton to 14 points.